daryldelrosario/practice-release-tag/README.md

-# CO - Personal Landing Page
+# Practise Release Tags
-HTML personal landing page.
-Made via HTML only and includes certain requirements.
+This is a direct copy from my other repository <a href="https://github.com/daryldelrosario/co-landing-page">co-landing-page</a> in an attempt to practice tagging and creating release notes.

-## <a href="https://daryldelrosario.github.io/co-landing-page/">Live Demo</a>
+## <a href="https://daryldelrosario.github.io/co-landing-page/">Current Live Demo</a>
 <kbd><a href="https://daryldelrosario.github.io/co-landing-page/"><img src="./resources/co-landing-page-ld.gif" alt="live demo gif"></a></kbd>

 ## Features